steqeq/0000/docs/reference/env-variables.rst

         | 1: Enable

     * - | ``GPU_USE_DEVICE_QUEUE``
-        | Use a dedicated device queue for the actual submissions.
+        | Controls use of dedicated device queue for the actual submissions.
       - ``0``
       - | 0: Disable
         | 1: Enable